 On June 14, 2021, the Planning Commission reviewed the proposed GPA and recommended Council adoption of the minor language change to the above referenced General Plan Policies.
-Planning Commission Resolution No. 21-05 is provided as Attachment 2 which outlines the revised language of the policies.
+Planning Commission Resolution No. 21-05 is provided as Attachment 4.
+In conformance with Senate Bill 18, letters were sent to seven tribal groups offering consultation on the proposed General Plan Amendment on May 21, 2021.
+The consultation period concluded on August 21, 2021, with no requests for consultation.
+Attachment 1 is the Resolution adopting the General Plan Amendment.